UndedBan/MarketCatalogue/Instructions.md

 3. In the Hangfire dashboard, click on **Recurring Jobs** in the sidebar.
 4. Locate the job named `UpdateOrderStatusJob`.
 5. Click the **▶ Run** button next to it to execute the job manually.

+### 📄 Modifying Pagination

+To adjust how many items are displayed per page in paginated views:

+1. Open the `appsettings.json` file in the root of the project.
+2. Locate the `PageSize` setting under the relevant configuration section.
+3. Modify the value to increase or decrease the number of items shown per page.